pandas-dev/pandas/doc/source/getting_started/install.rst

 XML
 ^^^

+Can be managed with the ``xml`` extra.

 ========================= ================== =============================================================
 Dependency                Minimum Version    Notes
 ========================= ================== =============================================================
-lxml                      4.5.0              XML parser for read_xml and tree builder for to_xml
+lxml                      4.6.3              XML parser for read_xml and tree builder for to_xml
 ========================= ================== =============================================================

 SQL databases
 ^^^^^^^^^^^^^

+Can be managed with the ``postgresql, mysql, sql-other`` extras, depending on required sql compatibility.

 ========================= ================== =============================================================
 Dependency                Minimum Version    Notes